What is a lien on a car?

 -

 A lien holder is typically a bank or financing institution that provides a loan when a vehicle is purchased.
-The lien holder will register a lien against the vehicle as security or collateral for the money they loaned.
-If the dept isn’t paid back, they could repossess the vehicle.
+The lien holder may register a lien against the vehicle as security or collateral for the money they loaned.
+If the debt isn’t paid back, they may be able to repossess the vehicle.

 -